cuicorey/FINA4350-GroupProject/docs/README.md

     s3 FinBert score:  0.3602

 ### Conclusion
 What has been mentioned above is the methods we use to conduct sentiment analysis on finanical reports and earnings call transcripts.
-If your want to know more about our further analysis on company level, industry level, and geographic level through statistics models and data visualization, please check out official repo [here](https://github.com/cuicorey/FINA4350-GroupProject).
+If your want to know more about our further analysis on company level, industry level, and geographic level through statistics models and data visualization, please check our official repo [here](https://github.com/cuicorey/FINA4350-GroupProject).